lkopacz/a11y-with-lindsey/src/pages/negative-impact-inaccessible-forms/index.md

 Let's start to think about our call to actions and how many of those actions are forms.
 Newsletter signups, surveys, credit card information--all of these are forms that can ultimately impact our bottom line.
 There could be a tremendous cost if we do not address these users.
 This is not an "edge case" (insert eye roll emoji here).
 This is actually a costly endeavor.

-##The quickest way to create accessible forms: provide form labels
+##Quickest way to create accessible forms: provide form labels

 There is more about forms to make them even more accessible, which I will cover in other blog posts.
 But if I can summarize form accessibility, I would say Labels, labels, labels!